How to create your own fonts and edit TrueType fonts

 font creator

-This program is well-suited for designers and graphic artists, but it’s also great for people like me who just like to mess around with technology and do cool things!
+This program is well suited for designers and graphic artists, not so much for playing around unless you have lots of money to throw around.
 Here are some of the programs key features:

 • Create and edit TrueType and OpenType fonts